richmahn/en_tn/lam/front/intro.md

 #### Outline of the Book of Lamentations ####

-1. First lament: Yahweh and its people have abandoned Jerusalem (1:1–22)
+1. First lament: Yahweh and his people have abandoned Jerusalem (1:1–22)
 1. Second lament: Yahweh was angry with Jerusalem and caused it to be destroyed (2:1–22)
 1. Third lament (3:1-66)
     - The people grieve (3:1–20)